Climeworks: Filtering CO2 from the atmosphere and reusing it

 What is the business model of Climeworks?

-The filtered CO2 can be sold and reused, for example, in production processes that require CO2.
-In addition to greenhouses, this includes the production of carbonated beverages and synthetic fuels.
-In addition, the filtered CO2 can be used to fabricate plastic products that are traditionally produced with fossil fuels.
-Finally, Climeworks is working to safely and permanently store large quantities of filtered CO2 in the ground.
+Finally, Climeworks is working on storing large quantities of filtered carbon dioxide safely and permanently in the ground.
 The company built the first plant for this purpose in Reykjavik, Iceland, in 2017.
-For permanent storage on a large scale, financing models such as government or private sector support, CO2 taxes, or CO2 offset trading would most likely have to be used.
+For permanent storage on a large scale, financing models such as state or private-sector support, CO₂ taxes or CO₂ compensation trading would most likely have to be used.